Westfjords of Iceland 2015

 Scheduled flights from the US arrive in the morning, and from Europe in the afternoon at Keflavik International Airport.
 There are frequent Flybus connections from airport to Reykjavik ( this Flybus shuttle service is not included in the price).
 On day 1 , passengers will be collectively transferred to the ship from centrally located hotels in Reykjavik (t.b.d.) to Ísafjörður by chartered highland bus.
 The bus shuttle takes approx. 7 hours.
 Embarkation starts earliest at 16.00 hrs local time in port of Ísafjörður.
 The ship will depart in the evening.

-On the ship everyone will enjoy a great scenic cruise.
-We aim for sheltered fjords of Hesteyrarfjörður or Veiðileysufjörður in to anchor and snowshoe / ski from here.
-The mountains are not that high but alpine slopes will offer promising ski outings.
-The snowshoe walkers opt for an easy route whilst the ski mountaineers scale higher peaks and pick a downhill run.
+We enjoy a great scenic cruise.
+We aim for sheltered fjords of Hesteyrarfjörður, Veiðileysufjörður, Lonafjörður or Hrafnsfjörður in to anchor and snowshoe hike from here.
+The mountains are not that high but alpine slopes will offer promising outings.
+The snowshoe walkers opt for an easy route into the valleys and shore lines.
 The Westfjords are a great place to watch the Northern Lights (Aurora Borealis) during the winter months.
 End of March / early April we should still witness them.

 We hope to find a calm area in the bay of Hornvik surrounded by rugged mountains.
-Here, at the northern tip of Iceland we hope to be able to snowshoe or ski up to a view point, Hornbjarg, an impressive rock face towering the Hornstrandir Nature Reserve.
+Here, at the northern tip of Iceland we hope to be able to snowshoe up to a view point, Hornbjarg, an impressive rock face towering the Hornstrandir Nature Reserve.
 In summer the cliffs and valleys are inhabited with birds, the fjords offer moments of silence and tranquillity, and Arctic fox proudly roams the mountains and inlets.
+If the weather doesn’t allow a cruise along the Northern tip of Hornstrandir, we find great alternatives for landings near Adalvik.

 This itinerary is for guidance only.
 The programme may vary depending on local ice and weather conditions and in order to take advantage of opportunities to see wildlife.
 Flexibility is paramount for expedition cruises.